 You Don’t Have to Love Your Body

-Why did I bother running for thirty minutes every day, doing ab workouts six days a week, and eating boring salads if I always hated the body I saw in the mirror?
+Why do I only feel hatred and despair when I look at myself?
+Am I really as ugly as I look?
+Are my eyes playing tricks on me?
+Does any part of me look good?
+Why do I bother running for 30 minutes every day, doing ab workouts six days a week, and eating boring salads if I always hate the body that I see in the mirror?

-Because I was listening to Satan.
-I was listening to his lie that I would love my body if I followed his orders—his meal plan, his exercise regime, and his sleep schedule.
+I was listening to Satan’s lie that I’d love my body if I followed his orders—his meal plan, his exercise regime, and his sleep schedule.
 But when I did, I still didn’t love my body.

 The truth is that I’m a healthy size and weight.
-In a perfect world, I would love my body because it is perfectly healthy.
-But I am slowly beginning to see reality: in our fallen world, we may never love our bodies.
+In a perfect world, I’d love my body because it’s objectively healthy.
+But I’m slowly beginning to see reality: In our fallen world, we may never love our bodies.

-This may sound blunt, but you’ll probably always hate something (or everything) about yourself.
-Maybe it’s your thighs, arms, feet, stomach, hips, back, face, hair color, calves, neck, etc. Even models, actresses, singers, and other celebrities hate their bodies.
-You would never know it by the way they flaunt them around in belly shirts and leggings.
+Truth be told, you’ll probably always hate at least one thing about your body.
+Maybe it’s your thighs, arms, stomach, hips, back, face, hair color, etc. Even models, actresses, singers, and other celebrities don’t like their bodies.
+I believe that the Fall is responsible for our ever-present negative thoughts and opinions of our bodies.

 No matter how many minutes you walk, how many kale smoothies you drink, how small your jean size is, how many diets you attempt, or how small the number on the scale is, you’ll probably always dislike something about your body.
-That’s why I want to encourage you to stop pressuring yourself to love your body—because you probably never will.
-It’s simply an unrealistic goal.
+That’s why I want to encourage you to stop pressuring yourself to love your body and instead focus on nourishing it.

-Instead, focus on nourishing the body God gave you.
-In the Bible, God didn’t say we had to love our bodies.
-He simply told us the truth about our bodies—that they are His wonderful masterpieces (Psalm 139:14)—and told us to honor Him in them.
+In the Bible, God never says that we have to love our bodies.
+He simply to reveals the truth about our bodies—that they are His wonderful masterpieces (Psalm 139:14).
+And He told us to honor Him with them.

 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God in your body.
 (1 Corinthians 6:19-20 ESV)

-You don’t have to see a knock-out beautiful woman when you look in the mirror.
-You don’t even have to see a semi-knock-out beautiful woman.
-You just have to see you—flaws and all.
-And you have to accept your body as it is.
+You don’t have to see a gorgeous woman when you look in the mirror.
+You just have to see you—flaws and all—and you have to accept what you see.

-Nourishing your body is simple: exercise well, eat well, and sleep well.
-Take a shower when you’re sweaty, get a haircut when your split ends are out of control, eat foods that have essential nutrients, listen to your doctor, and wear sunscreen (even when it’s cloudy).
-Don’t exercise until every bone in your body aches.
-Don’t eat a head of lettuce and call it a meal.
-Don’t pull all-nighters unless absolutely necessary.
-Don’t deny yourself dessert on special occasions.
-Don’t just drink soda when you’re thirsty.
+Nourishing your body is simple: Exercise well, eat well, and sleep well.
+Take a shower when you’re sweaty, get a haircut when your split ends are out of control, eat foods with essential nutrients, listen to your doctor, and wear sunscreen when you go outside.
+Don’t exercise until every bone in your body aches, don’t eat a head of lettuce for dinner, don’t pull all-nighters, don’t deny yourself dessert on special occasions, and don’t just drink soda when you’re thirsty.
+And so on.

-Your job is to treat it well, no matter how ugly you feel.
-That means not starving, bingeing, purging, cutting, crash-dieting, over-exercising, or going to any other extreme measures to make your body become what you want it to be.
-That means living in moderation and not living based on how you feel.
+Our job is to treat our bodies well, no matter how ugly we feel.
+That means not overexercising, undereating, bingeing, purging, crash-dieting, or going to any other extreme measures to make our bodies become what we want them to be.
+That means living in moderation and not living based on how we feel.

-I don’t care if you believe me or not, but I need to tell you that.
-Your body belongs to God because He lives inside you if you’ve trusted Him as your Savior.
+Friends, even if you don’t believe it, the truth is that you’re already beautiful.
+And your body belongs to God because He lives inside you if you’ve trusted Him as your Savior.
 He has called you to treat your body well and use it to honor Him.
+So it’s okay if you don’t love your body; just use it to glorify Hom.

 Comments are closed.